Woodworking with power tools can be a messy business. Dust and chips ahoy! But what is the best way to minimize the mess and hassle?

 Disadvantages of Shop Vac

-- They may not extract as much dust or debris from the job and may not filter as much dust from returning into the workshop.
+- They may not extract as much dust or debris from the job and may not filter as much dust from returning to the workshop.

 - Smaller capacity means they can get clogged up with large pieces of debris.